Arslaaan/myOwnRedisDb/README.md

 # myOwnRedisDb
-Simple redis like key-value database based on grpc protocol and bazel build system.
+Simple redis like key-value database based on grpc protocol and bazel build system (C++17).
 Now db stores only string as data structure.
 Some of completed features:
 - [x] async - use grpc framework for this
 - [x] TTL - time to live for value